wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 export default store
 ```

-Much cleaner, huh? `configureStore` has both **Redux Thunk** and **Redux Devtools Extension** by default, so we don't need to implement them.
+Much cleaner, huh? `configureStore` has both **Redux Thunk** and **Redux Devtools Extension** by default, so there is no need to implement them.

 ## Meet slices 🍕

-Lets look at the action and reducer I used for login logic.
+Let's look at the login action and reducer.

 ```js
 // actions/login.js